Foods that Lower Iron Levels – Everything you need to know

 Ferritin is a protein that the human body uses to store iron.
 It is basically a container for iron.

 A high ferritin count indicates high iron stores in the body.
-And a low ferritin count indicates low iron in the body.
+A low ferritin count indicates low iron in the body.

 To properly lower iron levels in your body with food, it is vital to know the difference between heme and nonheme iron.